A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Key features include:

-• Hedge against Market Volatility: Provides protection during economic downturns.
+• Hedge against Market Volatility: Protects during economic downturns.

 • Appealing to Institutional Investors: Favored for its significant asset base.